Conor McGregor’s net worth in 2021

 With all this cash, McGregor certainly enjoyed his brief retirement.
 After all, he has the bank account to do whatever his heart desires.
 Nevertheless, he’s not yet satisfied.
 He has explicitly stated in the past that he plans to achieve billionaire status by the time he’s 35 years old.

-Be that as it may, it seems like Conor McGregor is truly determined to achieve his goal.
-His fight against Dustin Poirier in UFC 257 was expected to give him at least $5 million plus a share in pay-per view earnings.
+In any case, it seems like Conor McGregor is truly determined to achieve his goal.
+His fight against Dustin Poirier in UFC 257 was expected to give him at least $5 million plus a share in pay-per view earnings, and he has another fight with Poirier coming up at UFC 264 to get him some more coin.

 Moreover, he can always set up a fight with Floyd Mayweather to earn another $100 million or more if it means that much to him.
 Make it rain.
 Nonetheless, were you at all stunned by Conor McGregor’s net worth in 2021?